 A rudimentary climbing-based playground is on the north side.
-There’s a lovely sitting area on the south side, full of benches and large rocks and grass, depending on your predilection.
+There’s a lovely sitting area on the south side, full of benches and large rocks and grass.

 And there’s a bit of a mini-amphitheatre leading out to the street, providing an interesting integration with the neighbourhood, but the concept is half-baked and the curved back to the stage isn’t actually covered (a continued issue in Vancouver parks).

 That’s about it, and the area is a bit too exposed to traffic to truly be a hidden gem.